nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### View Event Details feature - showDetails

 This feature allows Managera users to find an event by name and view its details.
-The search is done using the Event's index in the displayed event list.
+The search is done using the event's index in the displayed event list.

 #### Implementation Details